sharmasapna/airbnb-analysis-using-causal-inference/README.md

 ## How to explore this project

-The main file is  `Analysis.ipynb` notebook.
+The main file is  `airbnb_analysis.ipynb` notebook.
 It contains step by step implementation of causal inference on ROI of any investment listed on airbnb

 Necessary api to collect the data are as follows :
 1. [Here Maps](https://developer.here.com/)